Funded places available for selected job roles within healthcare

 Chairs Introduction

-Louise Forrester – Lead Nurse – Physical Health (Mental Health & L&D) Gloucestershire Health and Care NHS Foundation Trust [Proposed]
+Louise Forrester – Lead Nurse – Physical Health (Mental Health & L&D) Gloucestershire Health and Care NHS Foundation Trust [Confirmed]

 09:15 – 09:35

-Emma Hucker – Infection Prevention & Control Nurse – Gloucestershire Health and Care NHS Foundation Trust [Proposed]
+Emma Hucker – Specialist Infection Prevention & Control Nurse – Gloucestershire Health and Care NHS Foundation Trust [Confirmed]

 09:35 – 10:05